crisperdue/prooftoys-site/content/number-game/tutorial3.md

 often used.
 You may say that it's a modern success story --- we start with nothing and work our way up to everything!)*

-We call the natural numbers `NN`, except sometimes in plain text where they appear as `\NN`.  `NN x` means that x is a natural number.
-The natural numbers are characterized by five properties:
+We call the natural numbers `NN`, except sometimes in plain text we write `\NN`.  `NN x` means that x is a natural number.
+For proving things about the natural numbers you have five fundamental facts in your toolbox to use at any time:

 1. `NN 0`
 1. `NN x => NN (succ x)`